How Important Are My Home’s Drains?

 Signs Your Drain Has a Clog

-All drains in your home share the same function, and Mr. Rooter Plumbing of the Tri-Valley has ample experience addressing all issues affecting residential drains.
-You can develop a drain clog for different reasons, so a service professional is typically the best person to trust to find a conclusive solution.
-We've outlined various home drains and the reasons they can develop clogs:
+All your home’s drains have one function, and Mr. Rooter Plumbing of Seattle has extensive training and expertise in all issues impacting them.
+You can get a clogged drain for various reasons, so you typically need a plumbing professional to find the best solution.
+We've described various drains found in homes and the reasons they develop clogs:

-- Bathroom Drains – Soap, hair, and toothpaste are typical materials responsible for clogging bathroom drains.
-Installing a simple drain cover over your shower drain can effectively collect your loose hairs washing out whenever you bathe.
-Another excellent method is running hot water while brushing your teeth to prevent toothpaste from hardening in your pipes.
+- Bathroom Drains – Typical bathroom drain clogs happen because of built-up soap, hair, and toothpaste.
+You can place a simple drain cover in your shower or tub drain to collect loose hairs washing out during your showers.
+We also recommend running hot water when brushing your teeth to prevent toothpaste from hardening in your pipes.

-The best place to start when determining if you have a clogged drain is to figure out if your sink drains as it should.
-If your drain has a clog, Mr. Rooter Plumbing of the Tri-Valley recommends trying the following simple ways to fix it before contacting us:
+An exceptional starting point to spot a clogged drain is determining if your sink is draining.
+If your drain is clogged, Mr. Rooter Plumbing of Seattle suggests the following simple ways to fix it: